TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Lodging in Latin America

 The variety of lodging options boggles the mind — from $300/night luxury suites to $3/night rooms.
-Again, guidebooks provide candid observations on what is and is not included in a given price range.
+Again, guidebooks and some online booking sites for your style of travel will provide candid reviews and observations on what is and is not included in a given price range.
 Unless you take the cheap route, expect hotels to have clean sheets and towels.
 Lodging in the 2- or 3-star budget category is usually more eclectic than in 5-star hotels.

 Tip: Vary where you stay.
 It's good to have a variety of experiences, so don't limit yourself to a particular hotel class.
 Experiment a bit!